At the Mercy of the Common Noise: Blow-ups in a Conditional McKean--Vlasov Problem: From particles to the mean-field

-We stress that the fixed point type constraint $\mathbf{P}=\text{Law}(X\,| \, B^0, \mathbf{P})$ is a crucial property of the solution, which characterizes the extra information in the conditioning and encodes the fact that $L_t=\mathbf{P}(\hat{\tau} \leq t)$, as should be required for a limit point $\mathbf{P}$ of $\mathbf{P}^N$ with $L^N=\mathbf{P}^N(\hat{\tau} \leq t)$.
+We stress that the fixed point type constraint $\mathbf{P}=\text{Law}(X\,| \, B^0, \mathbf{P})$ is a crucial part of our relaxed notion of solution, which characterizes the extra information in the conditioning and encodes the fact that $L_t=\mathbf{P}(\hat{\tau} \leq t)$, as should be required for a limit point $\mathbf{P}$ of $\mathbf{P}^N$ with $L^N=\mathbf{P}^N(\hat{\tau} \leq t)$.
 Observe also that, if the random measure $\mathbf{P}$ is $B^0$-measurable, then the above simplifies to the exact form of (\ref{MV}).
 In the absence of $B^0$-measurability, however, the independence of $(\mathbf{P},B^0)$ and $B$ constitutes the most important point, which allows \eqref{eq:Relaxed McKean-Vlasov} to retain all the essential aspects of (\ref{MV}).
-In particular, it ensures that the results from Section 2 are equally valid for \eqref{eq:Relaxed McKean-Vlasov}, by conditioning on the pair $(\mathbf{P},B^0)$ whenever we conditioned on $B^0$.
-The nature of relaxed solutions and their agreement with (\ref{MV}) is further explored in Section \ref{subsec:SPDE}.
+In particular, this independence ensures that the results from Section 2 are equally valid for \eqref{eq:Relaxed McKean-Vlasov}, by conditioning on the pair $(\mathbf{P},B^0)$ whenever we conditioned on $B^0$.
+The nature of relaxed solutions and their agreement with (\ref{MV}) is explored further in Section \ref{subsec:SPDE}.

 We now present the main result of this section, showing that solutions to \eqref{eq:Relaxed McKean-Vlasov} arise as limit points of the finite particle system \eqref{eq:Particle_System}.